-- Go beyond sustainability.
+Go beyond sustainability.
 Work on regeneration.

-Forward thinking brands rethink our traditional linear way of producing, to create not just a less wasteful economy, but a regenerative economy where the planet and stakeholders can benefit from a business’s “waste.”
+Forward-thinking brands rethink our traditional linear way of producing, to create not just a less wasteful economy, but a regenerative economy where the planet and stakeholders can benefit from a business’s “waste.”

 Circular Systems, a company that transforms farming waste into ultra-strong, durable fabrics is a great example.

-- Stop Building Businesses.
+Stop Building Businesses.
 Build Eco-Systems.

-As we endure the turbulence of global pandemics, changing climate, and social injustice, we can take another cue from nature for weathering the storm: a balanced ecosystem is key to resilience.
+As we endure the turbulence of global pandemics, changing climate, and social injustice, we can take another cue from nature for weathering the storm: a balanced ecosystem is a key to resilience.

-While a focus on community-building is not new for businesses, it’s now important to shift away from building one-way communities that place your company at the center, towards building eco-systems of people, groups and partners that benefit everyone involved.
+While a focus on community-building is not new for businesses, it’s now important to shift away from building one-way communities that place your company at the center, towards building eco-systems of people, groups, and partners that benefit everyone involved.

 Brands that look for ways to use their unique skills to benefit everyone around them.
 They will continue to grow stronger with whatever the future throws their way.